 Charter a private jet from California to Arkansas

-Welcome to Arkansas: the little state west of the Mississippi that’s famous for its hot springs, natural forests, possum pie, fried catfish, cornbread, sawmill gravy and the 42nd president.
-If you’re planning a trip here from California, read on for our take on the hottest spots to visit, the best airports to fly to/from, and how long the journey takes on different types of jet.
+Welcome to Arkansas, the little state west of the Mississippi that’s famous for its hot springs, natural forests, possum pie, fried catfish, cornbread, sawmill gravy and the 42nd president.
+If you’re planning a trip here from California, here’s our take on the hottest spots to visit, the best airports to fly to/from and how long the journey takes on different types of private jet.